Research at the School of History, Culture and Arts Studies

 Project Website

-Comics and migration. belonging, narration, activism
+Comics and migration.
+Belonging, narration, activism

-s a three-year project funded by the Kone foundation.
+Comics and migration.
+Belonging, narration, activism is a three-year project funded by the Kone foundation.
 The project started in the beginning of year 2018.

 The project both studies the narrative means used in comics addressing migration and produces and brings forth comics with migration as the main theme.